-CO No. Cognitive Abilities Course Outcomes 404J.1 Applying The students will be able to APPLY concept of inventory 11 7 8 management for physical inventory control.
-404J.2 Evaluating The students will be able to ORGANIZE the warehouse 4043.2 Evaluating activities and warehouse management system.
-4041.2 C .: The students will be able to PREPARE implementation 404J.3 Creating plans for MRP.
-4041.4 A malain a The students will be able to USE concept of BPR for 404J.4 Applying operation effectiveness.
+CO No. Cognitive Abilities Course Outcomes 404J.1 Applying The students will be able to APPLY concept of inventory 4043.1 management for physical inventory control.
+404J.2 Evaluating The students will be able to ORGANIZE the warehouse 4041.2 Evaluating activities and warehouse management system.
+404J.3 Craating The students will be able to PREPARE implementation 4043.3 Creating plans for MRP.
+404J.4 Applying The students will be able to USE concept of BPR for operation effectiveness.

 Unit 1: Determination of Stockholding Policy.
 Customer expectations - internal/external; supply market conditions; Categories of risks and their evaluation; Requirements of the business and the need for stock; Economics constraints; methods of avoiding carrying stock; General control methods e.g. ABC analysis.
-Control of Stock Range Coding, classification and categorization methods;
+Control of Stock Range Coding, classification and categorization methods.